 \subsubsection{Fitting the potential parameters from thermodynamics}

-The potential parameters should also be fitted to the thermodynamical quantities measured in lattice simulations, such as pressure $P$, energy density $\epsilon$ and the entropy density $s$.
-From the potential in Eq.(\ref{Potential}), those thermodynamical quantities can be evaluated as
+The potential parameters should also be fitted to the thermodynamic quantities measured in lattice simulations, such as pressure $P$, energy density $\epsilon$ and the entropy density $s$.
+From the potential in Eq.(\ref{Potential}), those thermodynamic quantities can be evaluated as

-In light of GW signals, of particular importance among the thermodynamical properties is the latent heat for the confinement-deconfinement PT of the first order.
+In light of GW signals, of particular importance among the thermodynamic properties is the latent heat for the confinement-deconfinement PT of the first order.
 Given the PL potential as in Eq.(\ref{Potential}), the latent heat $L_N$ for $SU(N)$ PYM theory is defined as

 where $\Delta V(T)=V(L_0,T)-V(L_c,T)$.
 Taking into account the first relation in Eq.(\ref{GEQ}), we have